 8 National Institute of Water and Atmosphere, PO Box 14901, Wellington, New Zealand

-ABSTRACT Re-examination of a sediment core collected by the Deep Sea Drilling Project (DSDP Site 277) on the western margin of the Campbell Plateau, Southwest Pacific Ocean (paleolatitude of ~65°S), has identified an intact Paleocene-Eocene (P-E) boundary overlain by a 34 cm-thick record of the initial phase of the Paleocene-Eocene Thermal Maximum (PETM) within nannofossil chalk.
+ABSTRACT Re-examination of sediment cores from Deep Sea Drilling Project (DSDP) Site 277 on the western margin of the Campbell Plateau (paleolatitude of ~65°S) has identified an intact Paleocene-Eocene (P-E) boundary overlain by a 34 cm-thick record of the Paleocene-Eocene Thermal Maximum (PETM) within nannofossil chalk.
 The upper part of the PETM is truncated, either due to drilling disturbance or a sedimentary hiatus.
 An intact record of the onset of the PETM is indicated by a gradual decrease in δ13C values over 20 cm, followed by a 14 cm interval in which δ13C is 2‰ lighter than uppermost Paleocene values.
-After accounting for effects of diagenetic alteration, we use δ18O and Mg/Ca values from foraminiferal tests to determine that intermediate and surface waters warmed by ~6° at the onset of the PETM prior to the full development of the negative δ13C excursion.
-After this initial warming, sea temperatures were relatively stable through the PETM, but declined abruptly across the unconformity that truncates the event at this site.
+After accounting for effects of diagenetic alteration, we use δ18O and Mg/Ca values from foraminiferal tests to determine that intermediate and surface waters warmed by ~5-6° at the onset of the PETM prior to the full development of the negative δ13C excursion.
+After this initial warming, sea temperatures were relatively stable through the PETM, but declined abruptly across the horizon that truncates the event at this site.
 Mg/Ca analysis of foraminiferal tests indicate peak intermediate and surface water temperatures of ~19°C and ~32°C, respectively.
-These temperatures may be influenced by enhanced poleward ocean heat transport during the PETM and surface water values may also be biased towards warm season temperatures.
+These temperatures may be influenced by residual diagenetic factors, changes in ocean circulation, and surface water values may also be biased towards warm season temperatures.

 1. Introduction

 Stable isotope analysis of foraminiferal tests from sediments cored at DSDP Site 277 (Shackleton and Kennett, 1975) provided the first paleotemperature record for the Paleogene of the Southern Ocean and laid the foundation for many subsequent studies of the regional paleoclimate and paleoceanography (e.g., Kennett 1977, 1980; Kennett and Shackleton, 1976; Hornibrook, 1992; Nelson and Cook, 2001).
 Over the last decade, there has been renewed interest in the early Paleogene (66 to 35 Ma) climate history of the Southern Ocean, partly driven by a societal imperative to understand how the Antarctic ice sheet will respond to anthropogenic global warming (e.g., Joughin et al., 2014).
-The early Paleogene was the last time that Earth experienced greenhouse gas levels in excess of ~600 ppm CO2 (Zachos et al., 2008; Beerling and Royer, 2011), and therefore provides insight into a climate state that civilization may experience in coming centuries.
+The early Paleogene was the last time that Earth is inferred to have experienced greenhouse gas levels in excess of ~600 ppm CO2 (Zachos et al., 2008; Beerling and Royer, 2011), and therefore provides insight into a climate state that civilization may experience in coming centuries.
 One event in particular has been touted as a geological analogue for greenhouse gas-driven global warming: the Paleocene-Eocene Thermal Maximum (PETM, ~56 Ma).
 This event was a short-lived (~220 kyrs) perturbation to the climate and carbon cycle in which global temperatures rose by 4–5°C within a few thousand years (Sluijs et al., 2007; McInerney and Wing, 2011; Dunkley-Jones et al., 2013; Schmidt, 2014), with warming of up to 8°C in higher latitudes and some coastal settings (Thomas et al., 2002; Sluijs et al., 2006, 2011; Zachos et al., 2006; Hollis et al., 2012; Frieling et al., 2014).
 Multiple lines of evidence suggest that this warming may have been driven by a rapid injection of greenhouse gases, possibly sourced from submarine gas hydrates, as evidenced by coupled negative excursions in oxygen and carbon isotopes (Dickens et al., 1995, 1997).
 Several other potential sources of the light carbon have also been implicated to account for all or part of the carbon isotope (δ13C) excursion (Dickens, 2003, 2011; Kent et al., 2003; Svensen et al., 2004; Higgins and Schrag, 2006; De Conto et al., 2012).